 Holiday shipping has little room for error and requires careful planning to avoid customer disappointment.
 When shipping during the holidays, it’s important to note that the normal money-back guarantee that FedEx offers is off the table.
 As a result, leaving a little extra buffer for shipping time is helpful.
 The full holiday money-back guarantee policy is included here, but see below for a quick summary of what to expect.

 FedEx Ground.
+Packages tendered to FedEx Ground for delivery on the day after Thanksgiving will be scheduled for delivery on that day if the recipient business is open, but in any event, the delivery commitment will be extended to the next business day for application of the money-back guarantee.
 The money-back guarantee for FedEx Ground and FedEx Home Delivery will be suspended temporarily for packages picked up on Monday, Nov.
 26, through Monday, Dec.
 24, 2018.

 FedEx Freight.
 The FedEx Freight no-fee money-back guarantee is suspended for shipments with required delivery dates of Monday, Dec.
 17, 2018, through Wednesday, Jan.
 2, 2019.
 During this time, FedEx Freight will continue to provide normal pickup and delivery, except on Dec.
 24 and 25, 2018, and Jan.
 1, 2019, when FedEx Freight is closed, and on Dec.
 31, 2018, when FedEx Freight will be open but with only pre-arranged pickup and delivery shipments being made.